appcircleio/appcircle-docusaurus/docs/workflows/common-workflow-steps/custom-script.md

 PORT_="587"
 ACCOUNT_="gmail"

-# Add account details (make sure to replace EMAIL_, USERNAME_, and PASSWORD_ with your actual details)
+# Make sure to replace EMAIL_, USERNAME_, and PASSWORD_ with your account details
 EMAIL_="your-email-address@gmail.com"
 USERNAME_="your-email-address@gmail.com"
 PASSWORD_="your-email-password"

-# Set e-mail details
+# Set email details
 EMAIL_SUBJECT="Test Email Subject"
 EMAIL_TO="recieve-email-address"
-# This part will be used for visualization, Example usage: "Appcircle <test@gmail.com>"
+# This part will be used for visualization.
-EMAIL_FROM="sender-email-address"
+EMAIL_FROM="Sender Name <test@gmail.com>"
 EMAIL_BODY="This is the body of the test email."

 # Detect operating system